 The Duty to Manage Asbestos in Carterton Under CAR 2012

-If you own or manage a commercial, industrial or agricultural property in Carterton built before the year 2000, you have a legal responsibility under the Control of Asbestos Regulations 2012 (CAR 2012) to identify and properly manage any asbestos-containing materials (ACMs) on your premises.
-This includes the roofs of many local buildings – from the industrial units along Alvescot Road to the older farm buildings dotted around the outskirts of Carterton.
-Asbestos cement roofs were widely used across Oxfordshire due to their durability and fire resistance, but when damaged or weathered, they can release dangerous fibres.
-The law requires you to assess the condition of these materials and take appropriate action to prevent exposure – whether through encapsulation, removal or ongoing monitoring.
+If you own or manage a commercial, industrial or agricultural property in Carterton that went up before 2000, you’ve got a legal responsibility under the Control of Asbestos Regulations 2012 (CAR 2012).
+That means identifying and managing any asbestos-containing materials on your site.
+We see it on the roofs of plenty of buildings around here, from the industrial units along Alvescot Road to the older farm buildings dotted on the outskirts of Carterton.
+Asbestos cement roofs were common across Oxfordshire because they were tough and fire-resistant.
+But when they get damaged or weathered, they can start shedding dangerous fibres.
+The law says you have to check their condition and do something about it to stop people breathing in those fibres.
+That might be encapsulation, removal or just keeping an eye on it.

 Where Asbestos Cement Roofs Are Found in Carterton

-Carterton’s development history means asbestos cement roofs are common across several types of local buildings.
-Many of the industrial estates – including units on Black Bourton Industrial Estate and on the A361 near RAF Brize Norton – still have these roofs in place.
-Older agricultural buildings on farms around Shilton and Clanfield often feature asbestos cement roofing, as do some of the town’s original commercial properties along Upavon Way and on the High Street.
-Schools, community buildings and even some residential garages in areas like Monahan Way may contain these materials.
-The key factor is age – if your Carterton property was constructed or refurbished before 2000, there’s a significant chance asbestos was used in the roofing.
+Carterton grew quickly, and that means we find asbestos cement roofs all over the place.
+Plenty of industrial estates still have them, like units on Black Bourton Industrial Estate and along the A361 near RAF Brize Norton.
+You’ll see them on older farm buildings around Shilton and Clanfield too.
+Some of the original commercial properties on Upavon Way and the High Street might have them.
+Even schools, community buildings and residential garages in areas like Monahan Way can have asbestos.
+The age of the building is the big giveaway.
+If your Carterton property was built or had a big refurb before 2000, chances are there’s asbestos in the roof.

 What Asbestos Roof Encapsulation Involves